-The pass mark for a module is 40.0%.
+The module mark to 1dp is rounded to a whole number.
+The pass mark for a module is 40%.
 A module can only be passed if the minimum mark requirement for the assessment elements has also been met.

-No compensation is permitted.
+No compensation is permitted between the module marks.